-Answers from Sheldon G. Sheps, M.D.
+Answer From Sheldon G. Sheps, M.D.

 Beta blockers slow your heart rate, which can prevent the increase in heart rate that typically occurs with exercise.
-This means that it might not be possible for you to reach your target heart rate — the number of heartbeats per minute you should have to ensure you're exercising hard enough.
+This means that it might not be possible for you to reach your target heart rate — the number of heartbeats per minute you aim for to ensure you're exercising hard enough.

 There's no precise way to predict the effect of beta blockers on your heart rate.
 An exercise stress test, which checks blood flow through your heart while you exercise, can measure how hard your heart pumps while you're taking beta blockers.
-Your doctor can use this information to adjust the target heart rate you should work to.
+Your doctor can use this information to determine your target heart rate.

-If you haven't had an exercise stress test, you can use a perceived exertion scale, such as the Borg scale, which relies on your own judgment of how hard you're working based on effort, breathlessness and fatigue.
+If you don't have an exercise stress test, you can use a perceived exertion scale, such as the Borg Rating of Perceived Exertion Scale, which relies on your judgment of how hard you're working based on effort, breathlessness and fatigue.
 Ask your doctor for help finding and using an exertion scale.

 - Perceived exertion (Borg Rating of Perceived Exertion Scale).
 Centers for Disease Control and Prevention. http://www.cdc.gov/physicalactivity/everyone/measuring/exertion.html.
-Accessed Oct.
-26, 2011.
+Accessed Feb.
+10, 2020.